 Who Was Ulysses S. Grant?

-Ulysses S. Grant was born on April 27, 1822, in Point Pleasant, Ohio.
-He was entrusted with command of all U.S. armies in 1864, and relentlessly pursued the enemy during the Civil War.
+Ulysses S. Grant was entrusted with the command of all U.S. armies in 1864 and relentlessly pursued the enemy during the Civil War.
 In 1869, at age 46, Grant became the youngest president in U.S. history to that point.
 Though Grant was highly scrupulous, his administration was tainted with scandal.
 After leaving the presidency, he commissioned Mark Twain to publish his best-selling memoirs.

 Grant was not a standout in his youth.
 Shy and reserved, he took after his mother rather than his outgoing father.
 He hated the idea of working in his father's tannery business—a fact that his father begrudgingly acknowledged.
 When Grant was 17, his father arranged for him to enter the United States Military Academy at West Point.
 A clerical error had listed him as Ulysses S. Grant.
 Not wanting to be rejected by the school, he changed his name on the spot.

-After a four-year engagement, Ulysses and Julia were finally married in 1848.
+After a four-year engagement, Grant and Dent were finally married in 1848.
 Over the next six years, the couple had four children, and Grant was assigned to several posts.
 In 1852, he was sent to Fort Vancouver, in what is now Washington State.
-He missed Julia and his two sons—the second of whom he had not yet seen at this time—and thusly became involved in several failed business ventures in an attempt to get his family to the coast, closer to him.
+He missed Dent and his two sons — the second of whom he had not yet seen at this time — and thusly became involved in several failed business ventures in an attempt to get his family to the coast, closer to him.
 He began to drink, and a reputation was forged that dogged him all through his military career.

-Battle of Shiloh, Vicksburg Siege and the Battles for Chattanooga
+Battle of Shiloh, Vicksburg Siege and the Battle for Chattanooga

 The Battle of Shiloh proved to be a watershed for the American military and a near disaster for Grant.
 Though he was supported by President Abraham Lincoln, Grant faced heavy criticism from members of Congress and the military brass for the high casualties, and for a time, he was demoted.
 A war department investigation led to his reinstatement.